microsoft/live-share/README.md

 ![VS Download](docs/media/vs-share-button.png) ![VS Code Download](docs/media/vscode-share-button.png)

-**TODO: Get final screen shots**
+#### 5. Send someone the invite link

-#### 5. Send someone the link
+Send the link over e-mail, Slack, Skype, etc. and once someone joins you can begin immediately editing with your team!

-Send the link over e-mail, Slack, Skype, etc. and begin immediately editing with your team!
+> **Note:** The person you invite will be able to download, install needed tools, and join the collaboration session without having to enroll in the private preview.

 #### 6. Share more as needed

 Want some help with a build issue?
 Let your teammates seen your output logs!
-Want to collaborativley debug a tricky bug?
+Want to collaboratively debug a tricky bug?
 Start debugging session!
 See the documentation below for additional details.

-_If you find yourself needing to share something that isn't currently supported by "Project Cascade", [please let us know!](CONTRIBUTING.md)_
+_If you find yourself needing to share something that isn't currently supported by "Project Cascade", [please let us know!](https://github.com/Microsoft/project-cascade/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc)_

 ### Documentation